 The Risks of Being Online

-Although the internet can be a fascinating new way to connect and can give children a sense of canstockphoto16524626freedom and even a chance to learn new things not available otherwise, there are a multitude of risks associated with diving in head first.
+Although the internet can be a fascinating new way to connect and can give children a sense of freedom and even a chance to learn new things not available otherwise, there are a multitude of risks associated with diving in head first.
 Some important factors to discuss with young children are cyberbullying, webcamming, and blogging.
 Discuss the risks of publishing your personal information online for all to see.
 It is important to let children know that your actions online can have serious consequences.
 Many phone applications today allow someone to “check-in” their current location with the tap of a finger.
 While it may sound fun to let everyone know they are out getting ice cream with some friends, this instantly lets millions of people know where they are at that exact moment and can lead to serious consequences such as child abductions.
 Teach your children about being tech-responsible.
+In addition, there can be legal ramifications to misuse of online or electronic media.
+A valuable lesson to teach your child is not to respond to mean or rude texts or online messages, and to never share their passwords with anyone, even a close friend or family member (except their parent/guardian).
+If something bad or suspicious were to happen, these messages could potentially be incriminating.
+The best way to teach this lesson is to tell your child, if they wouldn’t say it to someone’s face, don’t post it online, text it, or share it through any other type of communication.

 Update Privacy Settings